nc-2074/Predicting-Customer-Churn-A-Machine-Learning-Approach-Using-Logistic-Regression-and-Random-Forest/README.md

 ## 📖 Project Overview

-This project aims to predict customer churn for a telecom company (Telco) using machine learning.
-Customer churn is a critical business problem, as acquiring new customers is far more expensive than retaining existing ones.
-By analyzing customer data, this project identifies key factors influencing churn and builds predictive models to flag at-risk customers, enabling proactive retention strategies.
+This project was made with the goal of predicting customer churn for a telecom company (Telco) using machine learning.
+Customer churn is a critical business problem, because getting new customers is more expensive than retaining existing ones.
+By analyzing customer data, this project identifies key factors influencing churn and builds predictive models to flag at-risk customers, which can be used to inform proactive retention strategies.

 The analysis compares two machine learning models:
-1.  **LASSO Logistic Regression** (for interpretability and identifying key drivers).
+1.  **LASSO Logistic Regression**
-2.  **Random Forest** (for high predictive performance and capturing complex patterns).
+2.  **Random Forest**

 ## 📁 Repository Structure

 Telco-Customer-Churn-Prediction/
 │
 ├── Data/
 │   └── telco_churn_data.csv          # Raw dataset (from Kaggle)
 │
 ├── Code/
 │   ├── Telco_Churn_Analysis.R        # Main R script for data cleaning, EDA, and modeling
 │   └── Telco_Churn_Analysis.Rmd      # R Markdown file for generating the report with visualizations
 │
 ├── Output/
 │   ├── Predicting_Customer_Churn.pdf # Final report with full analysis, visualizations, and conclusions
 │
 └── README.md                         # This file

 ## 🎯 Key Objectives